seasonedfish/fishersun.com/src/content/posts/using-a-built-in-binding-thats-shadowed/index.md

 I like this approach better.

 Strangely enough, I couldn't find any writing that describes using `globalThis` in this way.
-While the Python docs for `builtins` talks about accessing shadowed bindings as its primary use case, the MDN docs for `globalThis` makes no mention of it.
+While the Python docs for `builtins` talk about accessing shadowed bindings as its primary use case, the MDN docs for `globalThis` make no mention of it.
 Is `globalThis` the best way to access a shadowed binding?
 Let me know your thoughts!